arty-arty/promise/README.md

 > After:
 > There is an algorithmic commitment.
 Promise escrows the money.
 There is no other way.
 Users are always auto-payed for the right answer.

+That's why with Promise you get what you are Promised.
+It not only offers protection for the user.
+Unlike many client-side P2E games, Promise protected games are immune to all sorts of client-side memory hacks.

 **Auto content quality check**
 > Before chains:
-> The game
+> The game makes junk.
+It does not care about you a what you like.
+Examples fall far from actual gameplay.
+Like in those Candy Crush ads.
+> Players are disappointed when their expectations meet ugly gameplay in reality.
 >
 > After:
 > Promise shuffles the levels using Algorand's Verifiable Random Functions.
 Before payment, every user gets a fair sneak peek of the random levels.
 > Statistically the user gets the same high-quality for paid levels.

-That's why with Promise you get what you are Promised.
+Soon, neural networks are going to disrupt the gaming industry.
+Imagine, auto-generated content tailored for your personality.
+There has to be a way to safely sell and buy such personal content.
+This way to check quality, without losing funds, is Promise.

 ## A content-pair escrow
 <!-- Click the link to see a demo game protected by Promise.